tarakranjan/dev.setup/Readme.md

 # About
 ---

- Toolkit to setup  Devleoper Box  for Single Page Application
+ Toolkit to setup  Developer Box  for Single Page Application

  Single-Page Applications (SPAs) are Web apps that load a single HTML page and dynamically update that page as the user interacts with the app.